-Take a look at Yeehaa Bob Jackson performing in the River Roost Lounge at Port Orleans Riverside:
+Take a look at Yehaa Bob Jackson performing in the River Roost Lounge at Port Orleans Riverside:

 Wheelchairs should be able to navigate here, though you may need to move some chairs to get deep inside the lounge.
 There are various styles of chairs including wood with arms and some leather padded chairs with arms.
 There’s a working fire place that’s often lit.

 This lounge does not usually have the ability to get special foods made for those with special dietary needs.